 Whenever we buy something — food, clothes, furniture — we’re engaging in transactional relationships.

-Transformational relationships can’t work with a transactional mindset — you can’t forge a deep and meaningful relationship when you’re only thinking about what’s in it for you.
+Because you can’t forge a deep and meaningful relationship when you’re only thinking about what’s in it for you.

 To build transformational relationships you need to think instead about what you can give the other person.

 Transformational relationships are about giving your all in an effort to help someone else in a way that they cannot help themselves.

 You create a synergy and cooperate towards a situation where everybody wins.

 Your goal is to help bring in the tide that raises up everybody’s boats equally.

 Transformational relationships make the world a better place because when a relationship is not simply a means to an end it has the potential to be life-changing (not just career-changing).

 If you genuinely want to grow as a leader you need to cultivate transformational relationships

 The challenge with this is that most people are transactional in their relationships.